USEPA/spsurvey.manuscript/inst/scripts/replication/code.md

 # Application

-To load `NLA12` from the DumelleEtAl2021spsurvey supplementary R package into your global environment, run
+To load `NLA12` from the spsurvey.manuscript supplementary R package into your global environment, run

 ```r